Quark Extensions

 Chrome Extensions

 To use a Chrome extension, find its ID from the Chrome Web Store and input it into Quark.
-For example, the ID of Adblock Plus is cfhdojbkjhnklbpkdaibdccddilifddb,
+For example, the ID of Adblock Plus is cfhdojbkjhnklbpkdaibdccddilifddb, which can be found in the URL.

 Installing the Extension